Meet the Student Ambassadors

 Salford City Academy's Vision

-We aspire to become a mentally healthy school: one that adopts a whole-school approach to mental health and wellbeing.
+We aspire to become an accredited Emotionally Friendly Setting: one that adopts a whole-school approach to mental health and wellbeing.
 Our whole-school approach will involve all parts of the school working together and being committed.
 We will develop partnership working between senior leaders, teachers and all school staff, as well as students, parents, carers and the wider community.

 As part of the Thrive in Education model, we will provide targeted support for young people's emotional health and wellbeing.
 This model offers a co-ordinated response with multi agency joint working and a dedicated ‘mental health support team’ (MHST).
 The model was developed in response to the Mental Health in Education Green Paper.